samuel-t-johnston/ruby-playground/InterTextual/README.md

 #InterTextual
-InterTextual is a tool for organizing small pieces of text based on their relationships to each other, in the form of a graph.
+InterTextual is a tool for organizing small pieces of text based on their relationships to each other, in the form of a graph. *It is still in very early development, and doesn't really work yet.*

 ##Nodes
 There are two types of nodes in the graph: